The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio ⁓ Part Four ⁓ The Vedic Sense & Geometry of the Water Sign Hieroglyphs

 "Arisen [Agni/Soma Pavamana] mounts to the supramental Truth.
 “He goes where the gods have made a path for him cleaving like an eagle to his goal”; he ascends with his seven shining horses [[=his seven rivers/mares/cows/mothers]] to the utter luminous ocean of the higher existence; he is led over it by the seers as in a ship." – Sri Aurobindo, The Secret of the Veda, CWSA, Vol. 15, p.
 479 [Text in double brackets mine]

 In other hymns this "luminous ocean of the higher existence", which Agni flies to like an Eagle or a flying/speeding Horse, is equivalent to the gathering place of the seven rivers and to the Jar, Vat or Kumbha of Soma/Amrita.
 As far as I can tell Agni's flight, whether as an Eagle or Horse in the Rig Veda marks and signifies Agni’s birth and rise at 0° Sagittarius, out of the dark womb/fixed waters of Scorpio – a womb which serves its necessary evolutionary purpose.
-In other words, it appears to me that in twelve-month Vedic sacrifice, Agni becomes the Eagle (or hawk/falcon) or Eagle-like at the culmination or END of the 8th Sign of Scorpio, not within 8th sign itself.
+In other words, it appears to me that in twelve-month Vedic sacrifice, Agni becomes the Eagle (or hawk/falcon) or Eagle-like at the culmination or END of the 8th Sign of Scorpio, not within the 8th sign itself.
 [19

 “The Loving Ones besought with many voices the Eagle who had flown away to heaven [to the vault].
 Hymns kiss [Agni/Soma Pavamana] the Youngling worthy of laudation, resting on earth, the Bird of golden colour.” – Rig Veda 9.85.11, tr.
 RTH Griffith [Text in brackets, tr.
 Jamison & Brereton]